fontanf/stablesolver/README.md

-# Stable Solver and Clique Solver
+# StableSolver

-Solvers for the Maximum(-Weight) Independent Set and for the Maximum(-Weight) Clique Problems.
+A solver for the maximum(-weight) independent set and for the maximum(-weight) clique problems.

 ![stable](stable.png?raw=true "stable")